pymor/pymor/docs/source/getting_started.rst

 >>> print(rb.dim)
 20201

-Let us check, if the reduced basis really is orthonormal with respect to the H1-product.
+Let us check if the reduced basis really is orthonormal with respect to the H1-product.
 For this we use the :meth:`~pymor.operators.interfaces.OperatorInterface.apply2`
 method:

 >>> import numpy as np
 >>> gram_matrix = d.h1_product.apply2(rb, rb, pairwise=False)
 >>> print(np.max(np.abs(gram_matrix - np.eye(32))))
-7.93622818335e-14
+1.24982272795e-13

 Looks good!
 We can now solve the reduced model for the same parameter as above.
 The result is a vector of coefficients w.r.t. the reduced basis, which is currently stored in ``rb``.
-To form the linear combination, we use the
+To form the linear combination, we can use the
 reconstructor:

 >>> u = rd.solve([1.0, 0.1, 0.3, 0.1, 0.2, 1.0])